1) Product Sense via Machine Learning

 ☑ Unlimited 1:1 support from course author for 1 year

-Any questions you have about course material or anything related to product data science, send an email/skype chat and will get a prompt reply
+Any questions you have about the course material or anything related to product data science, you can send an email, skype chat, or share a Google doc with all the questions.
+You will get a prompt reply

 ☑ Personalized feedback